Cottingley, Bradford: Governance

-Cottingley is part of Bingley Rural Ward on Bradford City Council and part of the Parliamentary constituency of Shipley, represented since 2005 by the Conservative Philip Davies.
+Cottingley is part of Bingley Rural Ward on Bradford City Council and part of the Parliamentary constituency of Shipley, represented since 2024 by the Labour MP Anna Dixon.
 At the 2011 Census, Bingley Rural Ward, which includes Cullingworth, Denholme, Harden and Wilsden, had a population of 17,895.

 Geography

 The village is in the Aire Valley between Shipley and Bingley approximately 100 m above sea level with the River Aire to the north.
 The road through the village has been changed at least twice.
 Originally, to exit south from Bingley, travellers had to cross Ireland Bridge then Beckfoot Bridge and approach Cottingley on the south side of the river.
 The bridge across the River Aire leading towards Bingley was built by 1649, when it appears in the Book of Bridges in the Session Rolls of Wakefield.
 It was recorded in 1664 that "a great floode hath taken away the foundations so that the whole bridge is shrunke."
 Cottingley Bridge was rebuilt and in the early 19th century, it was a hamlet independent of Cottingley.

 The A650 road is now to the north of Cottingley after a bypass was built and opened in 2003.
 The land to the east of the B6269 is mainly flat and to the west rises to a height of 170 m at March Cote Farm.
 Cottingley beck cuts a deep, narrow, rocky channel flowing north to the River Aire.

 Although the road, railway and the Leeds and Liverpool Canal are on the opposite side of the Aire Valley to Cottingley, Parliament was asked to consider making the Aire Navigable from Cottingley to Shipley.

 The village lies on Millstone Grit and there are coal deposits, some bands and seams up to 75 ft thick.
 Old mine shafts litter the fields either side of Cottingley Cliffe Road shown as either Old Coal Pits or Coal pits on the 1852 map, and one is listed as Cottingley Moor Bottom as having closed in 1860.